 Upon meeting with Dame Gruev in November of 1894 in Shtip and answering his question why he left Sofia, Delchev had stated:

 “Can there be another place for a Macedonian except Macedonia?
 Is there a people that is more unfortunate than the Macedonian people?
 And is there a greater field that is fit for work than Macedonia?

 We came to Shtip by circumstance.
 We could have arrived in any other place, but we have to start this sooner than later.
-We need to illuminate and organize the people, to put it under arms, to instill it with faith in its own power, so that people can understand that they can remove themselves from slavery and misery – let’s open their eyes.”
+We need to illuminate and organize the people, to put it under arms, to instil it with faith in its own power so that people can understand that they can remove themselves from slavery and misery – let’s open their eyes.”

 Delchev helped to institute a revolutionary network that provided funding, bought weapons and ammunition and regularly conveyed messages throughout the organization.
 He was responsible for setting up secret bomb-production facilities in villages around Macedonia.

 The revolutionary movement had bylaws which Delchev helped to write to ensure that the komiti are loyal, respectful to the people and serve the organization’s highest ideals.
 Delchev also wrote letters to notable politicians and people of power across Europe.
 In 1898 Delchev took to informing the Vatican about the plight of the Macedonians and reversing the decisions that were agreed during the Congress of Berlin, which were detrimental to the cause for Macedonian freedom.